MHammad4968/lambda-info/README.md

-A simple function to check with what specifications and uptime a Lambda Serverless module is running.
+A simple function to check with what specifications and uptime a Lambda Serverless instance is running.

+Built to get insight into how the "serverless" functionality works.